 Omnicharge claims that its power bank can easily power each of the below devices for a minimum of 5 hours, and based on our own testing we can confirm that this is accurate.
 The Omni 20+ had no problems powering our digital keyboard, drum kit and other office gear for hours on end.
 However, it was unable to power our Marshall Bluetooth speaker, which requires 250W of power.
 Therefore, we highly recommend verifying that your instrument or equipment is supported before purchasing an Omnicharge device.

 Omnicharge officially supports the following devices:

-For those who require even more power, Omnicharge offers a larger powerbank, the Omni Ultimate, which has a capacity of 38,400 mAH and features a 120W AC output and 150W DC output, compared to 100W AC and DC on the Omni 20+.
+For those who require even more power, Omnicharge offers a larger power bank, the Omni Ultimate, which has a capacity of 38,400 mAH.
 The Omni Ultimate also comes with a swappable battery (but no wireless charging).
 We would personally recommend the regular Omni 20+, as it is much lighter and easier to carry around.
 Additionally, despite the Omni Ultimate’s extra capacity, it is still not able to power many guitar amplifiers on the market due to its insufficient wattage.

 Omnicharge’s new power banks are an excellent way to ensure that your power needs are met on the go.
 If you are a busker, gigging keyboardist/drummer or anyone who uses a lot of portable devices on the go, we would not hesitate to recommend this device to you.

 Gifting is an art form in itself, especially when it…

 Flutes generally get a rep for being low-maintenance instruments, but…